Short-Term Disability Benefits

 Pregnancy Bed Rest

-If approved for short-term disability benefits, a portion of income will be paid while unable to work.
+If a person is approved for short-term disability benefits, a portion of income will be paid while unable to work.
 Several factors go into the amount of income replacement, including the monthly amount, the elimination period and the duration of payments.
 The elimination period is typically between zero days and 30 days.
 This is the period of time that must pass after the disability begins before benefits will kick in.

 Many short-term disability policies pay between 50% and 75% of a person’s gross weekly wages.
 However, some policies may pay as high as 100%.
 The duration of payments is based on the insurance policy.
 This coverage is typically between nine and 52 weeks, but a few policies allow for up to 24 months of benefits.
 Employees may first be required to exhaust all sick days and other benefits before their short-term disability benefits kick in.
 The knowledgeable attorneys at Andalman & Flynn can help you decipher the confusing terminology and complicated terms that short-term disability policies often contain.